NodeBE4/opinion/_posts/2022-08-22-EnclavedMicrostate.md

 This question has been removed because it is [soapboxing](https://www.reddit.com/r/AskHistorians/wiki/rules#wiki_no_.22soapboxing.22_or_loaded_questions.) or otherwise a [loaded question](https://www.reddit.com/r/AskHistorians/comments/glq47z/rules_roundtable_xiii_soapboxing_loaded_questions/): it has the effect of promoting an existing interpretation or opinion at the expense of open-ended enquiry.
 Although we understand if you may have an existing interest in the topic, expressing a detailed opinion on the matter in your question is usually a sign that it is a loaded one, and we will remove questions that appear to put a deliberate slant on their subject or solicit answers that align with a specific pre-existing view.

+----- __749.2__ -----2022-08-27 23:52:16+08:00:

+As it stands it quite heavily implies a particular theory.
+A more neutral wording might be

+"Are there historical underpinnings to the animosity between India and Pakistan that predate the partition of India, or even the British colonial period?"

+or

+"Is there a historical continuity to the animosity between India and Pakistan that we can trace into the past beyond the period of British colonialism?